 - Count the number of functions of each proposed type: Find the number of functions belonging to the following types:

 - External Inputs: Functions related to data entering the system.

-- External Inquiries: They leads to data retrieval from system but don’t change the system.
+- External Inquiries: They lead to data retrieval from the system but don’t change the system.

 - Internal Files: Logical files maintained within the system.
 Log files are not included here.

 - External interface Files: These are logical files for other applications which are used by our system.

 - Compute the Unadjusted Function Points(UFP): Categorise each of the five function types like simple, average, or complex based on their complexity.
 Multiply the count of each function type with its weighting factor and find the weighted sum.
 The weighting factors for each type based on their complexity are as follows: